 Between 2003 and 2008, at least 300,000 people were killed, and three million displaced during the Darfur Conflict, fighting between rebel groups and the government.

 Ethnic Groups: Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata

-Sudan was the largest country in Africa prior to the secession of South Sudan.
+Sudan was the largest country in Africa prior to the secession of South Sudan in 2011.
 It is now the third largest, after Algeria and Democratic Republic of the Congo.

 The size of Sudan is now approximately 25% smaller, with an area of 1.86 million square kilometers.

 Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, after the secession of South Sudan.

 one of the worst humanitarian crises in the world.

 1955 - Prior to Sudan's independence, conflict breaks out between Muslim Arabs in the north and Christian/Animist Africans in the south.

 January 1, 1956 - Sudan gains its independence after an agreement between the United Kingdom and Egypt.

 1972 - Seventeen years of civil war end with the signing of the Addis Ababa Agreement between the north and the south.